vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### FREE_SHIP_BOARDING

-Heroes affected by this bonus will keep all their movement points when embarking or disembarking ship
+Heroes affected by this bonus will not lose all movement points when embarking or disembarking ship.
+Movement points are converted depending on max land and water movement range.

 ### WHIRLPOOL_PROTECTION